 PSYCHTRY-401C.
 SUBINTERNSHIP IN PSYCHIATRY.
 This course is an intensive clinical experience in the diagnosis and treatment of severe and incapacitating psychiatric disorders.
 The student is given more clinical responsibility than the comparable second year inpatient rotation.
 Patient care responsibilities include management of ward milieu.
-Treatment approaches emphasizing psychotropic medication and individual, family, and group psychotherapy are part of the clinical experience.
+Treatment approaches emphasizing psychotropic medication, individual, and family psychotherapy are part of the clinical experience.
 Participation at selected patient care conferences and didactic lectures is expected.
 Call is taken every 5th night.
-The rotation is available at Duke on the Williams Ward.
-For more information, please contact Dr. Eric Christopher at 668-5293 or via email at chris026@mc.duke.edu.
+The rotation is only available at Duke on the Williams Ward.
+For more information, please contact Dr. Eric Christopher at 668-0869 or via email at chris026@mc.duke.edu.
 Please meet on Williams Ward, Duke South at 8:30 AM on the first day.
 Additional first day training will be provided.
-Administrative assistant contact is Vicki Oakley, vicki.oakley@duke.edu or 684.4079.
-Prerequisites: instructor approval and satisfactory completion of PSC-205C (or equivalent for visiting students).Credit: 5.
-Enrollment: max 1.
-Christopher pected to function with intern-level responsibility, assuming complete care of assigned patients.
-The Medicine/Psychiatry faculty on the GenMed 12 service provides direct supervision.
-The goal of the elective is to refine and then clinically apply a basic knowledge base from the fields of Internal Medicine and Psychiatry.
-Participation at selected case conferences and didactic sessions is expected.
-Additionally, each student is required to present two patient case-based, critically appraised topics during the elective.
-Call is taken in both Medicine and Psychiatry in alternating fashion every fifth night.
-For more information, please contact Dr. Sarah Rivelli at 668-0869 or via email, sarah.rivelli@duke.edu.
-Prerequisite: permission of instructor and successful completion of PSC-205C and MD-205C.
-C-L MED-ICINE 407C.
+Prerequisites: instructor approval and satisfactory completion of PSC-205C (or equivalent for visiting students).
+Secondary contact: Dawn Faust, email at dawn.faust@duke.edu or phone at 684-4079.
 Credit: 5.
 Enrollment: max 1.
-Rivelli, Marks, and Gagliardi
+Eric Christopher, MD